Ludovica Poliero

 Ghost towns in Italy: Calcata (Viterbo, Lazio)

 The village came back to life between the 60s and 70s when once again considered safe.
-A group of Roman hippies went to live there.
+A group of roman hippies went to live there.
 They, tired and fleeing from the frenzy and capitalism of the capital, saw in the village a place to rebuild society.
-Artists from all over the world also came here and decided to open their workshops here.
-It is why Calcata is also known as the village of artists and hippies

 But Calcata is also known as the town of witches because a legend said that when the wind blows through the village's narrow streets, it is possible to hear the singing of witches.
-Moreover, its shape has always been the setting for numerous dreamlike and magical tales.
+Furthermore, its shape has always been the setting for numerous dreamlike and magical tales.

 Today there are about 70 residents in the village.
 Still, most of the population has four legs: they are the cats of Calcata, many friendly furry friends who have been super-photographed!